 Pregnant women should also be wary.
 Higher levels of coffee consumption were found to increase risk for preterm births and stillbirths, as well as low birth weight in babies.
 This is possibly due to the fact that the half-life of caffeine is known to double during pregnancy, raising the dose of caffeine per cup, according to the study.

-But stay tuned.
-There's sure to be another meta-study, and another opinion.
-We'll keep you updated.
+Regardless of that ruling, there’s sure to be another meta-study, and another opinion.
+We’ll keep you updated.